Nancie A. Vito, MPH, CHES

-Been featured on sites such as Tedx Lincoln Square, Huffington Post, Thrive Global, MindBodyGreen, Tiny Buddha and Elephant Journal, and have been mentioned in online articles for publications such as Marie Claire UK.
+Been featured on sites such as Tedx Lincoln Square, Huffington Post, Thrive Global, MindBodyGreen, Tiny Buddha, and Elephant Journal, and have been mentioned in online articles for publications such as Marie Claire UK.

 Learned coaching skills in 2006 when I led workshops to help people make positive changes, and I started my coaching business helping people 1:1 in 2009.

-Earned a Master’s Degree in Public Health from Emory University, focusing on prevention & mental health.
+Earned a Master’s Degree in Public Health from Emory University in Atlanta, focusing on prevention & mental health.
 I also hold a Bachelor of Science Degree in Psychology with a concentration in Industrial / Organizational Psychology.

 Currently working towards a second graduate degree (in Organizational Psychology) from the City University of New York (CUNY).

 Have earned over 80 graduate level university credits

-Trained and certified in many evidence-based (proven) programs, including Yale's "Coping with Work and Family Stress" program.
+Trained and certified in many evidence-based programs, including Yale's "Coping with Work and Family Stress" program.

 Received 30 hours of Mind-Body / Positive Psychology training at Harvard’s Benson-Henry Institute and 20 hours of Stress Reduction training from Yale’s Division of Prevention and Community Research.

-I hold a coaching certification and I'm a Certified Health Education Specialist (CHES), which requires continuing education.
+I hold a professional coaching certification and I'm a Certified Health Education Specialist (CHES), which requires continuing education.

 Served as Instructor at Emory’s Center for Lifelong Learning (Emory Continuing Education), where I led a course entitled "Flourishing 101: How to Increase Your Happiness Factor and Live with Purpose."
 Also taught a 6-week course entitled, "Stress Reduction for a Balanced Life” in 2011.